National Coalition of Black Lesbians and Gays

 The National Coalition of Black Lesbians and Gays (formerly The National Coalition of Black Gays) was the United States' first national organization for African American and Third World gay rights.

 While many Washington, D.C.-based gay rights organizations opposed the 1979 National March on Washington for Lesbian and Gay Rights, NCBG's support for the march smoothed the way for the event.

 History

 Founding

 In 1978, A. Billy S. Jones-Hennin, Darlene Garner, and Delores P. Berry organized the National Coalition of Black Gays (NCBG) in Columbia, Maryland, to provide a national advocacy forum for African American gay men and lesbians at a time when no other organization existed to express their views.
-The organizers, also including Louis Hughes, Gil Gerald, Rev. Renee McCoy, and John Gee, were motivated by a belief that existing gay and lesbian organizations did not represent the views and experiences of African Americans.
+The organizers, also including Louis Hughes, Gilberto Gerald, Rev. Renee McCoy, and John Gee, were motivated by a belief that existing gay and lesbian organizations did not represent the views and experiences of African Americans.
 In 1984, NCBG added Lesbian to its name in the 1980s to become the National Coalition of Black Lesbians and Gays.
 The organization's headquarters moved to Detroit, Michigan briefly in the mid-1980s.